Asics Trail Scout 2 running shoe review: great for all-year-round running

 Asics Trail Scout 2 running shoe: first impressions

 Representing fantastic value, the Asics Trail Scout 2s will tackle most surfaces with ease apart from extreme mud.
-They are padded enough for roads with the EVA foam midsole, and have a good amount of grip for most surfaces that you will encounter both on the pavement and on trails.
-They are a great all-rounder for those on a budget looking for a pair of the best cheap running shoes.
+They are padded enough for roads with the EVA foam midsole, and gave me a good amount of grip on most surfaces that I encountered on test, whether it was sidewalk or trails.
+They're a great all-rounder for those on a budget looking for a pair of the best cheap running shoes.

 • List price: $60 (US) / £55 (UK)